MariSchn/ETH-Algorithms-Lab-2024/Week_05/Tracking/README.md

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 This problem is a variation of the classic shortest path problem.
 What is the standard algorithm for finding the shortest path between two points in a network where all travel times (weights) are non-negative?

 </details>

 <details>

 <summary>Hint #2</summary>

 Simply running a standard shortest path algorithm on the cities and roads will not work, as it doesn't account for the constraint of using at least $k$ river roads.
 The state of our search needs to include more than just the current city.
-How can we augment the search state to keep track of the number of river roads traversed so far?
+How can we augment the search state/graph to keep track of the number of river roads traversed so far?
+I.e. it is not enough for each node to store which city we are in.
+Ideally at each node in our graph we also store/encode the information of how many rivers we have crossed.

 </details>

 <details>

 <summary>Hint #3</summary>

 Consider creating a "layered" version of the city network.
-Imagine having $k+1$ copies, or layers, of the network.
-Layer $i$ could represent all paths that have used exactly $i$ river roads.
-How would you define the connections (roads) within a single layer and, more importantly, *between* different layers?
-Traversing a regular road would keep you in the same layer, while traversing a river road would move you to the next layer.
+Each layer $i$ represents all paths that have used exactly $i$ river roads.
+This means layer $0$ corresponds to paths that have used no river roads, layer $1$ to paths that have used one river road, and so on, up to layer $k$.
+Traversing a regular road keeps you within the same layer, while traversing a river road moves you from layer $i$ to layer $i+1$.
+Think about how to define the connections within a single layer and between adjacent layers to model this structure effectively.

 </details>

 ## ✨ Solutions

 <details>

 <summary>First Solution (Test Set 1, 2)</summary>

 This problem asks for the shortest path from a starting city $x$ to a destination city $y$ with an additional constraint.
 The presence of non-negative travel times suggests that Dijkstra's algorithm is a suitable foundation for a solution.

 A simple application of Dijkstra's algorithm would find the shortest path but would ignore the constraint about using a minimum number of river roads.
 For the first two test sets, we have the simplifying assumption that $k=1$, meaning exactly one river road must be part of the path.